centreon/centreon-documentation/cloud/getting-started/about-centreon-cloud.md

 ## What is Centreon Cloud?

-Centreon Cloud is the Centreon monitoring platform installed in our Cloud infrastructure.
+Centreon Cloud is the Centreon monitoring platform delivered as a service and hosted and managed by Centreon from our Cloud infrastructure.
 For detailed product information, visit our [product description page](https://www.centreon.com/centreon-cloud/).

 ## What is the SLA for Centreon Cloud?